-7.2.1 Nurse advance letters
+8.2 Nurse advance letters

 A week before the nurse fieldwork start date, a stage 2 advance letter will be sent from the office to all respondents who said 'yes' or 'unsure' when asked if a nurse could contact.
 The letter will remind respondents about stage 2 and will include the £5 token of appreciation.
-The Blue Team will also record the nurse name on the letter so the respondent will know who to expect.
+The office will also record the nurse name on the letter so the respondent will know who to expect.
 When contacting respondents, remind them about the stage 2 advance letter as they may have forgotten.
 Examples of the nurse advance letters are supplied during briefings and included in your work packs.

-8 ACHIEVING HIGH RESPONSE RATES
+9 ACHIEVING HIGH RESPONSE RATES